-- A. A member state may enact a product-based exemption without restriction if the Agreement does not have a definition for the product or for a term that includes the product.
-If the Agreement has a definition for the product or for a term that includes the product, a member state may exempt all items included within the definition but shall not exempt only part of the items included within the definition unless the Agreement sets out the exemption for part of the items as an acceptable variation. - B. A member state may enact an entity-based or a use-based exemption without restriction if the Agreement does not have a definition for the product whose use or purchase by a specific entity is exempt or for a term that includes the product.
+A. A member state may enact a product-based exemption without restriction if the Agreement does not have a definition for the product or for a term that includes the product.
+If the Agreement has a definition for the product or for a term that includes the product, a member state may exempt all items included within the definition but shall not exempt only part of the items included within the definition unless the Agreement sets out the exemption for part of the items as an acceptable variation.

+- B. A member state may enact an entity-based or a use-based exemption without restriction if the Agreement does not have a definition for the product whose use or purchase by a specific entity is exempt or for a term that includes the product.
 If the Agreement has a definition for the product whose use or specific purchase is exempt, a member state may enact an entity-based or a use-based exemption that applies to that product as long as the exemption utilizes the Agreement definition of the product.
-If the Agreement

-- does not have a definition for the product whose use or specific purchase is exempt but has a definition for a term that includes the product, a member state may enact an entity-based or a use-based exemption for the product without restriction. - C. For purposes of complying with the requirements in this section, the inclusion of a product within the definition of tangible personal property is disregarded.
+If the Agreement does not have a definition for the product whose use or specific purchase is exempt on the product of the product as long as the exemption utilizes the Agreement definition of the product.
+If the Agreement does not have a definition for the product whose use or specific purchase is exempt but has a definition for the product whose use or specific purchase is exempt but has a definition for the product whose use or specific purchase is exemption for the product. - C. For purposes of complying with the requirements in this section, the inclusion of a product within the definition of tangible personal property is disregarded.